 Dublin is inundated of small and medium firms – the city exists literally only out of SMEs.
 Therefore and because of a large number of competitors, a strong and high visibility is a must-have.
-With Point-of-Sale Marketing firms try to catch passers-by’s attention and arouse their interest.
+With Point-of-Sale Marketing, firms try to catch passers-by’s attention and arouse their interest.
+Qualtrics can also help you listen across dozens of social media, review, and forum channels, as well as private messages, to gain a comprehensive view of your brands and customers.

-Point-of-Sales Marketing takes place in the ultimate surrounding of a firm.
+Point-of-Sales Marketing (look into https://ful.io/ to know more about it in detail) takes place in the ultimate surrounding of a firm.
 Everything around a firms location – advertising, floor graphics outside the firm, the house front or the attractive presentation inside the firm – count as POS Advertising.
 In Marketing-Mix (4Ps/ 7Ps) it is part of “Promotion”.
 It’s can also count as part of Outside Marketing (OOH).
+For more on this topic we recommend to look at this site.

 Through a little case study of Dublin firms’ point-of-sale marketing (POS) of small and medium-sized enterprises (SMEs) you will get an idea of how firms do POS marketing as well as which media they use to attract possible customers, visualization tendencies (colour, typography/ font) and what else you can mostly spot on them.
 Sounds good?